TheHimanshuBairwa/Cat-or-Dog-Prediction-Using-CNN/README.md

 5) Full connection
 6) Output Layer

-Part-3: Training the CNN
+Part-3: Training the CNN:
 In this part we are training using 'adam' optimizer , loss function 'binary cross entropy' , and for measuring performance we are using "Accuracy metric". we are performing 25 epochs because data set is too large and after training the Accuracy is around 80%.

-Part-4: Making single prediction
+Part-4: Making single prediction:
 In this part we are making single prediction by using single image of Cat and Dog and my model is predicting and giving correct output by predicting Cat as cat and Dog as dog.